ibm-cloud-docs/SecureGateway/securegateway_updates.md

 Please ensure your Secure Gateway Client does not fall more than 3 versions behind, or you might get unexpected behaviour.

 If you are using DataPower as the Secure Gateway Client, please ensure it is a currently supported DataPower version as well.

+## v1.8.5fp1
+{: #v185fp1}

+Published date: 2020-02-12

+### Features
+{: #v185-features}

+- Upgrade Node.js to 10.19.0
+- Resolves the error when starting the Secure Gateway Client as Windows service

 ## v1.8.5
 {: #v185}